Skip to main content

 Button widgets define interactive UI elements that trigger game actions, intents or other logic when clicked.

-Buttons are visually styled using the tiles defined by the Apply Tile action.
+Buttons are visually styled using the tiles assigned through the Tile Picker dock.

 In the HUD you can select between two icons per sector: